 Member states holding the presidency work together closely in groups of three, called 'trios'.
 This system was introduced by the Lisbon Treaty in 2009.
 The trio sets long-term goals and prepares a common agenda determining the topics and major issues that will be addressed by the Council over an 18 month period.
 On the basis of this programme, each of the three countries prepares its own more detailed 6-month programme.

-The current trio is made up of the presidencies of Italy, Latvia and Luxembourg.
+The current trio is made up of the presidencies of the Netherlands, Slovakia and Malta.